jaredmiller219/AppDock/DOCUMENTATION.md

 - Moved shared filter/sort enums into `AppDock/AppDockTypes.swift`.
 - Added a SettingsView narration outline in the Video folder.
 - Expanded Settings with persistent layout, behavior, and accessibility preferences.
+- Settings changes now apply on demand and update the live dock layout.

 ## Feature Highlights